prichelle/integration.github.io/_posts/2021-01-25-APIC-OAuth-ThirdParty.md

 If you are looking to get more insight on different way to protect your API with OAuth with API Connect as the OAutth provider please look at this very good lab [Manage your API with API Connect](https://github.com/ADesprets/bluemix-labs/blob/master/Lab%20API%20-%20Manage%20your%20APIs%20with%20API%20Connect/README-V10.md#table-of-content).

-Chapter: Protecting an API with OAuth - External Provider

 ## OpenId support

 As described in [openid.net](https://openid.net/connect/) OpenId is a simple identity layer on top of the OAuth 2.0 protocol.